fbpx

 A second way to find out is by asking the seller of the property (or their estate agent) when you first buy it.

-In some cases, the estate agent will have a copy of the land registry documentation as part of the paperwork you receive when you buy the house.
+In some cases, the estate agent will have a copy of the land registry documentation.
+This is part of the paperwork you receive when you buy the house.

-The homeowner may have also completed research into this subject themselves, which will provide you with an estimate.
+The homeowner may have also researched this subject themselves.

 3. Contact your local authority